laur89/docker-borg-mysql-backup/README.md

 To synchronize container tz with that of host's, then also add following mount:
 `-v /etc/localtime:/etc/localtime:ro`

+It's possible to get notified of any errors.
+Currently supported methods are

+- sending mail via SMTP
+- sending unraid UI notification pop-ups if your host is running unraid

+If you wish to provide your own msmtprc config file instead of defining `SMTP_*` env vars, create it at the `/config` mount, named `msmtprc`.

 Avoid using the `latest` version of this image, as you'd want to be tied to a certain version of borg - different borg versions can be non-compatible.